mpimd-csc/flexiblas/README.md

 * `FLEXIBLAS=PATH/TO/BLAS`

     This is the main variable used by **FlexiBLAS**.
-It selects the *BLAS* library which is used as backend this should be a shared object which contains or allows to resolve all symbols defined in the *Netlib* reference *BLAS* library.
+It selects the *BLAS* library which is used as the backend.
+This should be a shared object which contains or allows to resolve all symbols defined in the *Netlib* reference *BLAS* library.
 The default search path is `CMAKE_INSTALL_PREFIX/lib/flexiblas` or